-• Start Link: SAP Companion for desktop:
+Start Link: SAP Companion for desktop:

-The property is available for a SAP Companion for desktop object in the Explorer and contains the link of the DNT file.
+The property is available for an SAP Companion for desktop object in the Explorer and contains the link of the

 You can generate a start link for a URL or folder of the publication.
 See also the chapter Defining a Start Link.